A 100th birthday is a celebratory achievement for not only the centenarian but also for their family, the multiple generations who love them.

 A list of 100 interesting facts/places/memories

 Want to come up with a challenge?
 Write 100 things you know about the birthday guest, or 100 places you associate with them, or 100 memories of them.
+You can compile these things in a message book like this one from Amazon.
 This list may become a cherished item for them, even if it takes some doing to get to 100!

 Last Minute 100th Birthday Gift Ideas